una/personal-goals/happy-moments/2017_happy-moments.md

 02/05/2017
 ---
 I got brunch at Dudley's with Tim today after watching the Lion King.
 Completely forgot about how good that movie is!
 It was a nice morning :)

+02/06/2017
+---
+I went on a run today and it felt *so* good!
+It was a beautiful view along the west side of Manhattan and I was listening to an amazing audiobook (Love Star) and it was just so good.
+Afterward, I went and chilled at 61 Local with Tim where there was a really awesome live band (Jess Best), and the staff ended up singing and it was kind-of magical.

+02/07/2017
+---
+I freaking love my purple/pink hair :) I was getting ready for tomorrow's ManhattanJS today and doing errands and I caught myself checking it out in the mirror and felt great.
+Thank you Amanda!

+02/08/2017
+---
+Tonight was the dressed-up ManhattanJS!
+It was so much fun and everyone looked so fly.
+Afterward, a group of us went to karaoke in Korea town and got a bunch of sake and sang a lot and it was a ton of fun.
+Will do again.

+02/09/2017
+---
+I met up with Sam Phippen at the Dead Rabbit--a really awesome cocktail bar that also has food.
+The menu was a comic book!
+And they switch it up regularly as a series! :P I even have a book from this bar with cocktail recipes, so its pretty famous.
+It was really nice to decompress with him and drink really awesome cocktails.
+I hope to go back soon.

+02/10/2017
+---
+After work we had the third-biweekly wine tasting.
+This week's theme was sparkling wine and we tasted 6 and had to pick out the real champagne from the bunch/guess which was which.
+I got them all wrong :P. I wanted to stay in tonight after going out the past two nights so I stayed in and did calligraphy invites for Liza's wedding.
+Tim came over later to read a book I recommended to him and to chill, and it was just a nice night in.

+02/11/2017
+---
+I got dinner at this wine bar (Bar Veloce) with Tim--which was super good because when does wine + prosciutto + cheese ever turn out bad? :P Then we went to a comedy show where they read out breakups via text message, and got absinthe after.
+I ended up stopping by a liquor store and buying chartreuse and absinthe so I have that now :P Doc Henderson's--I'm excited to try it out.

+02/12/2017
+---
+This morning I got breakfast with Tim at Westville which was super good because they had this great veggie market plate, which was a nice healthy wakeup before going to a chocolate-baking competition at the Royal Palms where my roommate, Patricia was competing.
+That was super fun because a lot of people showed up and we tasted *so* much chocolate.
+I loved the chocolate babka and chocolate sausage.